 Did you know that spending just 15 minutes every day at a fixed time to increase your knowledge of Islam can be more beneficial than spending 4-5 hours a day, then taking a few days off in between?

-I asked several reverts what advice they had which they found useful when they had just reverted.
+I asked several new Muslims what advice they had which they found useful when they had just converted.
 I compiled their advice and expanded on each.
 So, what did they say?

-Don’t Hesitate, or It may be too Late!
+1- New Muslims – Don’t Hesitate, or it may be too Late!

 We should not look at Islam as “work” or something that we do in our spare time.
 Islam is a way of life, and it helps us understand our purpose in life, and draw us closer to our Creator.
 You must make time for learning about your deen and implementing it, even if it is slowly, to reap the benefits.

-You can download lots of lectures or Quran recitation onto an iPhone or iPad, etc. and listen to it during times that can appropriate it, such as while you are cooking, cleaning, exercising, driving, or even while gardening.
-Have it set and ready to play at any given moment, and when you first wake up in the morning, turn it on while you are getting ready for work and having your breakfast.
+You can download lots of lectures or Quran recitation onto an iPhone or iPad, etc. Listen to it during times that can appropriate it, such as while you are cooking, cleaning, exercising, driving, or even while gardening.
+Have it set and ready to play at any given moment; and when you first wake up in the morning, turn it on while you are getting ready for work and having your breakfast.

 The opportunities are endless.
 Learn what times of the day you could be multi-tasking, and utilize that time to focus on the deen.
 There are most probably at least 5 times during the day that one can listen to a lecture while doing something else, but you just never thought about it.